Offirmo-graveyard/2018-oh-my-rpg/packages/definitions/README.md

-Base definitions needed in all other modules.
+Base definitions needed in nearly all other modules.

 On top to avoid circular dependencies.